muratk3n/thirdwave/en/README.md

 ---

 TR is beaten by MEXICO.
-Mexico, with all its problems with drug cartels is better off..
+Mexico, with all its problems with drug cartels, is better off..
 But then again, according to some recent revelations TR is becoming a major drug center of her own.

 Innovators go out, coke dealers come in.

 ---

-The solution isnt "more people", or importing bunch of f-ing morons from abroad, with their chicken coops and shit, in a crooked trucks...
-The truck hits a bump and the chicken jump "bwak bwak bwak bwak! bwak bwak bwak bwak!"... stuff like that.
+The solution isnt "more people", or importing bunch of idiots from abroad, with their chicken coops in crooked trucks...
+The truck hits a bump and the chicken jump "bwak bwak bwak bwak! bwak bwak bwak bwak!"...

 Must aim for quality.